learn-co-curriculum/js-object-oriented-object-relations-readme/README.md

 // {users: [{id: 1, name: 'Bobby'}], items: [{id: 1, name: 'trousers', price: 24, userId: 1}]}
 ```

-So from the code above, you can see that we can associate a item with a user either by passing through a item to a user upon initialization or by by calling a the `setUser` setter method that we wrote.
+So from the code above, you can see that we can associate a item with a user either by passing through a item to a user upon initialization or by calling a the `setUser` setter method that we wrote.

 ## Summary